nce/sedater/README.md

      With each single datum as uint16 (unsigned short) which composes one dataset to an 12B Array
 ```
-After the import and unacking of the binaries, the data needs to be normalized.
+After the import and unpacking of the binaries, the data needs to be normalized.

-Each Sensor provides a unique CSV calibration file (provided by commandline),
+Each Sensor provides a unique CSV calibration file (provided on commandline),
 with which the data is normalized by offset calculation.

 The now normalized data is later exported as CSV files.